edgurgel/verk/README.md

 * Each frequency milliseconds check for all the keys of all nodes (`verk_nodes`).
 If the key expired it means that this node is dead and it needs to have its jobs restored.

 To restore we go through all the running queues (`verk:node:#{node_id}:queues`) of that node and enqueue them from inprogress back to the queue.
-Each "enqueue back from in progress" is atomic (<3 lua) so we won't have duplicates.
+Each "enqueue back from in progress" is atomic (<3 Lua) so we won't have duplicates.

 #### Configuration